nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>
 **A**: You can do so by deleting the entry and adding a new entry.

-**Q**: Why is `:filter` , `:range` or `:sort` not showing the "correct" list even though I have input valid parameters?
+**Q**: Why is `:filter`, `:range` or `:sort` not showing the "correct" list even though I have input valid parameters?
 <br>
-**A**: The three commands works on the displayed list shown in the Exercise List Window.
-If your displayed list is empty or has been previously altered by list changing commands such as `:range` or `:filter`, the commands will not filter from the original full list.
+**A**: The three commands works on the exercises in the current [Exercise List](#42-exercise-list).
+If your current Exercise List has been altered by list-changing commands such as `:range` or `:filter`, the commands will act on the current Exercise List rather than the full list comprising all exercises in the system.
 <br><br>
-If you would like to operate on the original full list instead, try executing the command `:list` to display the full list before running the commands again.
+If you would like to operate on the full list instead, try executing the command `:list` to display the full list before running the commands again.

 --------------------------------------------------------------------------------------------------------------------